oracle-quickstart/oci-arch-ci-cd/README.md

 Login to OCI console, go to your profile and then your username.

-Click on `Add Public Key` and copy paste the contents of the file copied in last step.
+Click on `Add Public Key` and paste the contents of the file copied in last step.

-Now make sure the `fingerprint` is generated and also it is same as the one in Jenkins Instance `/home/opc/.oci/config` file.
+Make sure the `fingerprint` is generated and also check it is same as the one in Jenkins Instance `/home/opc/.oci/config` file.

 Next, to add sudo user to Jenkins Server, on Jenkins Instance, do